asimihsan/asim_ihsan_io/hugo/content/posts/exploring-dist-sys-with-p/index.md

     - Use P to clarify the requirements of a harder problem, checking that customers not only accept the newest valid terms of service but that we also know that they did so.
-    - Explore different solutions to the harder problem iteratively using P.
+    - Explore different solutions to the harder problem interactively using P.

 tags:
 - formalmodel